-2 Wonderful Baseball Storybooks for Elementary Age Children
+2 Wonderful Baseball Storybooks For Elementary Age Children

 Two Children's Baseball Stories

-Miracles at the Old Yankee Stadium
+Miracles At The Old Yankee Stadium

-If your family cherishes baseball, or if you have a youngster who does, you may want to acquire these two children’s picture books for your permanent library.
+If your family cherishes baseball, the Yankees, or if you have a youngster who does, you may want to acquire these two children’s picture books for your permanent library.
 Both books combine outstanding illustrations with tales of heroes, perseverance through adversity, and, of course, baseball.
 Both are 29-page picture books intended for elementary school age children, and those who are young at heart.

 Coincidentally, both these stories have connections to the old Yankee Stadium in the Bronx.